Study Abroad Options in Civil Engineering

 Study abroad is a great way for Civil Engineering students to satisfy their required Mathematics and Basic Sciences, General Education, or Basic and Civil Engineering Sciences courses.
 The best time to study abroad in the Civil Engineering curriculum is either during the spring of the second year or the fall of the third year.
 For more information about the courses you can find abroad as well as the specific program opportunities, please visit the links below:

-The KU Office of Study Abroad has worked closely with faculty in Civil Engineering to identify and review appropriate programs for their students.
+Study Abroad & Global Engagement has worked closely with faculty in Civil Engineering to identify and review appropriate programs for their students.
 Below is a list of the programs that have been reviewed and approved by the CEAE Department, and have been determined to have suitable course matches for the Civil Engineering curriculum.
 You can find more information about course offerings, location, cost, and application processes by clicking on the individual links.
-You are also encouraged to visit the Office of Study Abroad in 108 Lippincott Hall for more information about these programs, or to explore additional program options.
+You are also encouraged to visit Study Abroad & Global Engagement in 108 Lippincott Hall for more information about these programs, or to explore additional program options.

 Program Options for Civil Engineering: